Trade directory · Juneau metro · Alaska

 Meet experience requirements

-Complete 8000 hours of mechanical work experience or approved apprenticeship program.
-Document all experience with employer verification forms.
+Accumulate 4 years of HVAC experience or complete approved technical education program.
+Document all work experience with employer verification forms.

 2